SkylineCommunications/dataminer-docs/connector-help/connector_help/CISCO_CDS.md

 # Cisco CDS

-The **Cisco CDS** driver monitors a Cisco Systems manager unit through **SNMP**.
+The **Cisco CDS** connector monitors a Cisco Systems manager unit through **SNMP**.

 ## About

-The driver polls relevant information from the device every 10 seconds.
+The connector polls relevant information from the device every 10 seconds.

 ## Installation and Configuration